 With continued use, the separated fill will become more recessed, the spalling will spread outward from the joints, and the chips at the corners will grow.

 Cracks happen for a number of reasons.
-Although the repair can be straightforward, it’s imperative to know why it happened before rectifying the problem, as there may be an underlying cause requiring priority attention.
+Although the repair can be straightforward, it’s imperative to understand the root cause of the problem, as there may be an underlying issue requiring priority attention.

 We'll start by determining the cause of the deterioration.
 Low filler profile; poor joint cleaning prior to filling; the wrong filler; no filler; differing slab elevations (creating slab curl); rocking slab conditions (result of subgrade deficiencies or voids) - establishing cause is necessary to properly repair the defect.